Traditional Chinese Medicine

 Traditional Chinese Medicine has made great contribution to the health of Chinese people for thousands years, and it became an independent medical system in world medical field with its special clinical effect, rational theory system and rich practice experience.
 The first written documentation on Traditional Chinese Medicine is the Huangdi Neijing or Yellow Emperor's Cannon of Internal Medicine.
 Huangdi Neijing is the oldest medical textbook in the world.
 Different opinions date the book back to between 800 BC and 200 BC.
 Yellow Emperor's Cannon of Internal Medicine lays a primary foundation for the theories of Chinese medicine which extensively summarizes and systematizes the previous experience of treatment and theories of medicine.

-TCM has great vitality is the reason for the endurance of Traditional Chinese Medicine.
+The reason for the lastingness of Traditional Chinese Medicine lies in that it has great vitality.
 TCM has rational property, scientific theory system and rich contents.
 In this sense, the advantage of TCM is just the basis of TCM education.
-Since the founding of the People’s Republic of China, Chinese government has attached great importance to Traditional Chinese Medicine, formulating a series of guiding principles and policies to support and promote its development.
+Since the founding of the People’s Republic of China, Chinese central government has put great importance to Traditional Chinese Medicine, formulating a series of guiding principles and policies to support and promote the development of TCM.